-Daryl L. Hunter - Photographer/Writer/Publisher/Guide based in the Greater Yellowstone Region
+Daryl L. Hunter - Photographer/Author/Publisher/Guide based in the Greater Yellowstone Region

-My photography, articles, or both have been published by National Geographic, Audubon, Outside Magazine, Snow Country, Outdoor life, Esquire Sports, New York Dailey News, West Coast Board Sailor, Outdoor Photographer Magazine, Warren Miller Productions, U.S.A.
+My photography, wildlife video and feature stories have been published by Passion Planet, National Geographic, Audubon, Outside Magazine, Snow Country, Outdoor life, Esquire Sports, New York Dailey News, West Coast Board Sailor, Outdoor Photographer Magazine, Warren Miller Productions, U.S.A.
 Today, San Francisco Magazine, Musher Magazine, Mother Jones, Yes Magazine, Mule Deer Foundation Magazine, Muley Crazy, International Wolf Magazine, a Toyota campaign, Fly-fisherman, Idaho Magazine, Western Byways, Mushing Magazine, Beet (Belgian fishing magazine), Wyoming Lifestyle and Fit For Fun (German sports Magazine).
 As a stock photographer his photographs have been published all over the world.
-My video footage will soon be showing up on TV documentaries, in 2014 Passion Planet, a London production company, is using some of Daryl’s video of a Wolf/Deer interaction.

 My freelance photography bifurcated to include graphic design work, which opened the door to web publishing requiring that I learned to write.
 I publish The Greater Yellowstone Resource Guide.

 I write because there are thing that need to be said.
 I write because my odd anecdotal life is full of funny stories.
 I write because people are interested in where I have been.
 Sometimes I write to make the complex understandable so simpletons like me can understand.
 My blog post articles are available for syndication.